SOP-MINI/sop-site/content/sop2/lab/l3/index.en.md

 See how shared memory and mutexes were used in the exercise below.

-### Excercise
+### Exercise

 Write two programs - client and server.
 The server takes one parameter - `3 < N <= 20`.
-It writes `My PID is: <pid>` to the terminal and creates a 1024 bytes big segment of shared memory with the name `<pid>-board`.
+It writes `My PID is: <pid>` to the terminal and creates a 1024 bytes wide segment of shared memory with the name `<pid>-board`.
 It places in that memory a mutex, `N` and the board - an array of NxN bytes.
 The board is filled with random numbers from the `[1,9]` range.
 Every 3 seconds it displays the board's state to the terminal.
 After receiving `SIGINT` it displays the board one last time and terminates.

 The client program takes one parameter - `PID` of the server.
 It opens the memory created by the server.
 Then it follows the instructions: